Lower bounds for the spectral gap and an extension of the Bonnet-Myers theorem: Introduction and the main results

 it follows that $s(\Dtp) \ge s(\Delta + \rho)$.
 This is the inequality stated in the first two assertions of Proposition \ref{prop1}.
 One of the gains with this inequality is that any lower estimate for the spectral bound of the Schr\"odinger operator $\Delta + \rho$ is also a lower bound for $s(\Dtp)$.
 For Schr\"odinger operators on Riemannian manifolds, such lower estimate where proved by Ouhabaz \cite{Ouhabaz01} in terms of the mean $\delta(R)$.
 In Section \ref{sec3} we consider again this question, we give some historical information and produce lower bounds which appear in the last two assertions of Proposition \ref{prop1}.

 Recall that the Bonnet-Myers theorem asserts that if the Ricci curvature is uniformly bounded from below by a positive constant then the manifold is compact.
-We prove the following extension.
+We prove the following extensions.
 We refer to Section \ref{sec5} for some additional comments.
+We denote by $n$ the dimension of the manifold $\M$.